Tutislav/neodeemer/README.md

 Spotify/YouTube song downloader with option to download whole albums, playlists and also lyrics.\
 Available on [**Android**](#installation), [**Windows**](#installation) and [**Linux***](#running-from-source "You must run it from source").

+> [!IMPORTANT]
+> YouTube recently started blocking IP adresses, when you download too much videos as described in https://github.com/yt-dlp/yt-dlp/issues/3766. \
+> It looks like bans are temporary and doesn't apply to logged users in browser.\
+> So if you are downloading large playlist and download suddenly stops working , just try it later.

 ## **[▶Download latest release◀](https://github.com/Tutislav/neodeemer/releases/latest)**

 ## Features